-Example 1: An assurance company X converts a bond valued at $\in 100,000,000$ issued by a German company Y into 50,000,000 shares in Y during the quarter.
-X fund had no other investment in Y. The treatment of interest has been excluded for simplicity.
+Example 1: An Irish Treasury - X, converts a bond valued at €100,000,000 issued by a German company Y into 50,000,000 shares in Y during the quarter.
+X Treasury had no other investment in Y. The treatment of interest has been excluded for simplicity.

-The entries on BOP43 for company X are:
+The entries or n BOP44 are:

 Country 1 2 3 4 5 6 7

-€ ïm's
+€ m's

 Section 3.6.2 Bonds and notes Germany 100 100 0

 Section 3.6.1 Equities Germany 0 100 100

 • Net transactions should not be shown.
 All transactions should be recorded on a gross basis.
 However, for some items such as trade payables and receivables this may not be possible.
-Where payments due have been netted against receipts due from the debtors in a single payment/receipt the gross amounts should be reported on the appropriate lines.
+Where payments due have been netted against receipts due from the same or other debtors in a single payment/receipt the gross amounts should be reported on the appropriate lines.
 Where a single payment covers more than one item separate amounts should be shown under the appropriate headings.